-Joseph Sylvio Theobald Mantha (Born April 14, 1902 in Montreal, Quebec – Died August 7, 1974 in Montreal, Quebec) was a Canadian professional Ice Hockey player who played fourteen seasons in the National Hockey League for the Montreal Canadiens and Boston Bruins.
+Joseph Sylvio Theobald Mantha - Born April 14, 1902 in Montreal, Quebec – Died August 7, 1974 in Montreal, Quebec was a Canadian Ice Hockey defenceman and coach.

 The Canadiens started Mantha as a forward, then moved him to right defence, because veterans Sprague Cleghorn and Billy Coutu were aging, which turned out a smart decision, as Mantha would establish the standard of excellence for stay-at-home defensemen for generations to come.

-Mantha scored the first-ever goal in Boston Garden on November 20, 1928, leading the Canadiens to a 1–0 win over the Boston Bruins. the Canadiens would go on to win the 1929 O'Brien Trophy as NHL Canadian Division champions.
+Mantha also scored the first-ever goal in Boston Garden on November 20, 1928, leading the Canadiens to a 1–0 win over the Boston Bruins. the Canadiens would go on to win the 1929 O'Brien Trophy as NHL Canadian Division champions.

 In the 1935–36 NHL season, Mantha became the Canadiens' player coach.
 After a dismal season, the Canadiens fired him.
 The Boston Bruins were involved in a contract dispute with Eddie Shore so they signed Mantha at the start of the 1936–37 NHL season—and gave him Shore's number 2 jersey.
 Four games into the season, Mantha admitted he could no longer play at a competitive level and retired.

-The Georges and Sylvio Mantha Arenas are part of the Complexe Récréatif Gadbois in Montreal and named for him and his brother, Georges Mantha, who also played in the National Hockey League.
+The Georges and Sylvio Mantha Arenas are part of the Complexe Récréatif Gadbois in Montreal and named for him and his brother, Georges Mantha.